diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 [12] It is technically possible to have an immutable object without all fields being final.
 String is such a class but this relies on delicate reasoning about benign data races that requires a deep understanding of the Java Memory Model.
 (For the curious: String lazily computes the hash code the first time hashCode is called and caches it in a nonfinal field, but this works only because that field can take on only one non default value that is the same every time it is computed because it is derived deterministically from immutable state.
 Don't try this at home.)

-Immutable objects can still use mutable objects internally to manage their state, as illustrated by ThreeStooges in Listing 3.11.
+`Immutable objects can still use mutable objects internally to manage their state`, as illustrated by ThreeStooges in Listing 3.11.
 While the Set that stores the names is mutable, the design of ThreeStooges makes it impossible to modify that Set after construction.
 The stooges reference is final, so all object state is reached through a final field.
 The last requirement, proper construction, is easily met since the constructor does nothing that would cause the this reference to become accessible to code other than the constructor and its caller.

 ```java
 @Immutable